Radios I Have Known

 This is another head-to-head comparison between the Sangean DT-400W and the CC Pocket.
 I received varying results, but over time, this seemed to be the mean result, shown as channels received (channel 1 being 162.4 MHz, channel 7 being 162.55 MHz):

-So it's very close, but I think here that the Sangean is the slightly better radio.
-Day-to-day, I don't think it makes that much difference.
-Most people are going to want to pick up the station closest to them, which means the strongest station.
-In the Bay Area, terrain complicates the picture: 162.55 MHz should be stronger here than it is, but there are hills between here and Mount Umunhum south of San Jose.
+So it's very close, but I think here that the Sangean DT-400W was the slightly better radio for receiving weather-band stations.
+Day-to-day, I don't think it would have made that much difference.
+Most people are going to want to pick up the station closest to them, which normally would be the strongest station.
+In the Bay Area, terrain complicates the picture: 162.55 MHz should be stronger in Oakland than it is, but there are hills between my former location and Mount Umunhum south of San Jose, the location of the 162.55 MHz transmitter.

 A few other things